megane9988/wpdweek/wp-content/plugins/fb-instant-articles/readme.txt

 Usually simply visiting the permalinks settings page in the WordPress dashboard will do the trick (/wp-admin/options-permalink.php)

 == Changelog ==

+= 0.2 =

+* Fixes bug in formatting of YouTube videos
+* Fixes bug in formatting of Facebook embeds
+* Adds support for subtitles - see `instant_articles_subtitle` filter

 = 0.1 =
 * Initial version